goessl/vector/README.md

 ## Usage

+This package includes
+- general-purpose *functions*,
+- a clean *class*
+- improved *numpy-routines*
-This package offers a suite of minimalistic, general-purpose *functions* alongside a clean, higher-level, operator overloaded *class* designed to handle infinite-dimensional vectors.
+to handle infinite-dimensional vectors.
-It operates on vectors of different lengths, treating them as infinite-dimensional by assuming that all components after the given ones are *integer zeros*.
+It operates on vectors of different lengths, treating them as infinite-dimensional by assuming that all components after the given ones are *zero*.

 ### Functions